-Standing in the center of the canned vegetable aisle of a local grocery store, a woman numbly stared into small screen of her cellphone.
-Her eyes, casting a single mindedness onto her virtual world, effectively shut out her surrounding world.
+Standing in the center of the canned vegetable aisle of a local grocery store, a woman numbly stared into small screen of her cell phone.
+Her eyes, casting a single-mindedness onto her virtual world, effectively shut out her surrounding world.
 Others, maybe a shopper looking to pick up a couple cans of green beans or stewed tomatoes, uncomfortably flowed around her much like water rushing around an arrogant boulder staking out the prime real estate of a mountain stream.

 What, I wondered, could be so important to completely sever her connection to the world and people around her?
 How far removed from her surroundings was she?
-What power could suck the life out of her awareness to the world existing outside her small screen?
+What power could suck the life out of her awareness of the world existing outside her small screen?

 Today we seem to be experiencing a mass affliction to mass distraction.

 According to the Pew Research Center, 90% of Americans own a cell phone (October 2014); 67% of all American cell phones are smartphones.
 The gap between our authentic reality and self-designed virtual reality is quickly closing.

 Furthermore, the research finds nearly 7 out of 10 people regularly check their phones unprompted by a vibration or sound.
 If you account for the fact our brains release a small taste of the pleasurable and addictive dopamine with each virtual encounter, our growing collective addiction more clearly comes into focus.

 Our virtual worlds are wonderful places to visit.
 We download apps designed to bring us only what we desire (news feeds, social media contacts, games, etc.) while blocking out the obtrusive and unpleasant features of the real world.
 In our digital life, we are able to create the ultimate vanity show – one written, directed, and produced by our favorite talent: us.
 Flattering photos, insightful quips, or shared affiliations flesh out the blank or shallow spots in our public persona.